hyperledger-archives/indy-sdk/doc/design/009-wallet-export-import/README.md

 ## Goals and ideas

-* Alow users to export their wallets so the can do the backup  or move their secret data to different agency or different device.
+* Allow users to export their wallets so the can do the backup  or move their secret data to different agency or different device.
   * Export file will be encrypted with export key.
   * Export should contain the whole wallet data (including secrets).
   * Export should be done in a streaming way so big wallets may be exported on machines with conservative memory.
-* Alow users to import exported wallet.
+* Allow users to import exported wallet.
-  * Import is alowed only on empty wallet - Therefore import is done with one create + import operation.
+  * Import is allowed only on empty wallet - Therefore import is done with one create + import operation.
   * User should provide key used for export, so export file may be decrypted.
   * User should provide new master key used for opening newly created wallet from import.
   * Import should be done in a streaming way so big wallets may be imported on machines with conservative memory.